Vocal Tory right give Rishi Sunak a headache

 Post traumatic

-This three-day gathering at Westminster, which got underway today, is expected to attract quite a few Tory MPs, who will listen to speeches from right wing commentators and Donald Trump-supporting US Senator JD Vance, among others.
+This three-day gathering at Westminster, which got under way today, is expected to attract quite a few Tory MPs, who will listen to speeches from right wing commentators and Donald Trump-supporting US Senator JD Vance, among others.

 NatCon has gathered once before in the UK, but it only involved a few dozen academics when it did.